VisiCalc: Killer app

 Rosen was correct.
 For the first 12 months VisiCalc was only available for Apple II, and became its killer app.
-John Markoff wrote that the computer was sold as a "VisiCalc accessory"; many bought Apple computers to run the $100 software — more than 25% of those sold in 1979 were reportedly for VisiCalc — even if they already owned other computers.
-Steve Wozniak said that small businesses, not the hobbyists he and Steve Jobs had expected, purchased 90% of Apple IIs.
-Apple's rival Tandy Corporation used VisiCalc on Apple IIs at their headquarters.
-Other software supports its Data Interchange Format (DIF) to share data.
-One example is the Microsoft BASIC interpreter supplied with most microcomputers that ran VisiCalc.
-This allowed skilled BASIC programmers to write features, such as trigonometric functions, that VisiCalc lacked.
+John Markoff wrote that the computer was sold as a "VisiCalc accessory"; businessmen visiting computer stores saw the software, understood its usefulness, and wanted to buy it immediately.
+When told that the $100 VisiCalc required a Apple II, customers added the computer to the order — more than 25% of Apple IIs sold in 1979 were reportedly for VisiCalc — even if they already owned other computers.
+Steve Wozniak said that small businesses, not the hobbyists he and Steve Jobs had expected, purchased 90% of Apple IIs; Apple dealers said that VisiCalc had caused more business computer sales than all other software combined.

 Bricklin and Frankston originally intended to fit the program into 16k memory, but they later realized that the program needed at least 32k.
 Even 32k is too small to support some features that the creators wanted to include, such as a split screen for text and graphics.
 However, Apple eventually began shipping all Apple IIs with 48k memory following a drop in RAM prices, enabling the developers to include more features.
 The initial release supported tape cassette storage, but that was quickly dropped.
+Other software supports its Data Interchange Format (DIF) to share data.
+One example is the Microsoft BASIC interpreter supplied with most microcomputers that ran VisiCalc.
+This allowed skilled BASIC programmers to write features, such as trigonometric functions, that VisiCalc lacked.